-Almost persimmon in color, this Champagne is easy on the eyes.
+Almost persimmon in color, this champagne is easy on the eyes.
 It’s also got sea-like depth and wild berry flavors for days.
 The blend incorporates more Pinot Meunier than what is typical, allowing the third wheel of the famous trio (the two stars typically being Pinor Noir and Chardonnay) to shine some.

-I’m amazed this Willamette Valley wine still exists.
+We’re amazed this Willamette Valley wine still exists.
 It’s now got a few years under its belt, giving you a taste of how wonderfully sparkling can cellar.
 It’s got all the winter citrus flavors, along with some sweeter pastry notes and a silky mouthfeel.
 It’s made entirely from Pinot Noir and fermented with native yeast.

 *Not Champagne, as it’s crafted in America, but the quality is certainly on par, so drink up.